bethereforthem/IMS/PROJECT_GUIDE.md

 **Mode 3 — Pursuit Support:**
 When a suspect flees on foot or by vehicle after a crime, an operator can manually task a drone to follow from the air.
 The drone streams GPS-tagged video to the RNP dashboard, and the system automatically creates a real-time location trail in the `location_records` table for any suspect the video confirms.

-**How it connects to RCIMS:**
+**How it connects to IMS:**
-Drones communicate with the RCIMS backend over an encrypted 4G/LTE link.
+Drones communicate with the IMS backend over an encrypted 4G/LTE link.
 Video is processed on-drone (NVIDIA Jetson Nano co-processor) for face and plate detection; only detection events and embeddings are transmitted to the backend — not raw video.
 Raw video is stored locally on the drone's SD card and erased after 72 hours unless flagged for investigation.

 **Hardware:** Medium-range quadcopter (e.g., DJI Matrice 300 RTK or locally sourced equivalent), thermal camera for night operations, NVIDIA Jetson Nano for edge inference, 45-min flight time, 15 km range.